StewBen/StoicAurora.github.io/_pages/about.md

 # About me

 Hailing from the very north of Sweden, I'm a 21 year old IT-Engineering student at Uppsala university.
-My early career ambitions had a clear focus towards the natrual sciences, with astronomy in particular.
+My early career ambitions had a clear focus towards the natural sciences, with astronomy in particular.
 However, after writing my first game at age 14, these ambitions began to shift.
 Programming offered me a fresh and new creativity aspect when problem solving - I was instantly hooked.

 After graduation I dream of a position where I ideally get to combine both my interest for space and programming, similar to an intership I had at a satelite manufacturer.